w3cping/privacy-mode/private-browsing.md

 All popular web browsers include some mode or method for the user to indicate that they want "additional" privacy, beyond what a typical browsing experience would provide.
-In some cases, the meer use of a particular browse (e.g.
+In some cases, the mere use of a particular browser (e.g.
 Tor Browser Bundle) may indicate a user preference for heightened privacy.

 Browser vendors implement different protections, target different threat